JNisk/AncesTrim/paper/paper.md

    index: 2
  - name: The Folkhälsan Institute of Genetics, Helsinki, Finland
    index: 3
+ - name: Department of Biosciences, University of Helsinki, Helsinki, Finland
+   index: 4
 date: 3 January 2017
 bibliography: paper.bib
 ---

 # Summary

-AncesTrim (Niskanen & Lohi 2017) is a Python tool for trimming complex pedigrees.
+AncesTrim (Niskanen et al. 2017) is a Python tool for trimming complex pedigrees.
 Some pedigree data can have an inherently complicated structure with a high level of inbreeding, which makes visualization of such data difficult.
 AncesTrim reduces the complexity of pedigrees while preserving critical relatedness structures, allowing the pedigree to be displayed in a more